cyborg7459/Survey-app/README.md

   export const auth = firebase.auth();
   export default firebase;
 ```
-- Use the comman `npm start` to run the app locally
+- Use the command `npm start` to run the app locally